Charro! (1969)

 Elvis is Jeff Wade, a cowboy who is invited by a former friend, the no-good Vince Hackett, to a border town, not knowing that Hackett wants to frame him for the theft of a gold-encrusted Mexican cannon.
 Rumors have been spread that the thief was a dark-haired young man with a visible neck-scar, so when Wade is disarmed by Hackett's men, they burn a scar in his neck with a branding iron.
 Wade must now hide for the law on both sides of the border, but an old friend, the sheriff of a small border town, gives him the chance to redeem himself and get even with the Hackett gang.

 Elvis made Charro! (*1) between the hard work on his famous '68 ComebackShow and his return to stage one year later, and looks a bit absent-minded in some scenes: his mind was clearly on other things.
-This doesn't mean that Charro! is a bad movie.
-It has a promising start, with this rather brutal branding scene, and a few good moments along the ride; the supporting cast is very fine, with Victor French and Solomon Sturges (Preston Sturges' son) turning in energetic performances as the Hackett brothers.
+The film has a bad name, and no, it's not great, but it's not a total failure: it has a promising start, with this rather brutal branding scene, and a few good moments along the ride; the supporting cast is very fine, with Victor French and Solomon Sturges (Preston Sturges' son) turning in energetic performances as the Hackett brothers.
 The main problem is the script; the story has little momentum and just seems to lurch towards a finale in which the bandits siege a town with their cannon, in order to free the gang leader's younger brother, thrown in jail by deputy Wade.
 After a few explosions things are settled in a shootout - set at night - in the hills outside of town, where the bandits have positioned the cannon.

 Elvis and Sturges have a funny scene together in which Elvis makes some remarks about a bump on the other one's head; when Sturges' says he has no bump on his head, Elvis smacks his head to the prison bars, saying: "Now you have."
 Ina Balin is eye-candy and unfortunately a nudity scene (*2) was cut from the theatrical version in order to avoid an R-rating (and still missing from most versions).
 Several violent scenes were also dropped to this effect.